Here's all you need to know about visas and COVID entry restrictions.

 Uzbekistan has now removed all COVID related entry requirements meaning you do not need to present a vaccine certificate or negative PCR test.
 Pre-COVID visa requirements are now in force, meaning many nationalities can enter visa free, while most others can easily obtain an e-visa.
 You can find out all of Uzbekistan’s visa requirements here .

 Tajikistan still requires either proof of vaccine or a negative PCR test in order to enter the country.
-As of last year, nationals from 52 countries became visa free, while almost every other country in the world can easily obtain a Tajik e-visa which is relatively straight forward, quick and inexpensive.
+As of this year nationals from 52 countries became visa free while almost every other country in the world can easily obtain a Tajik e-visa which is relatively straight forward, quick and inexpensive.
 You can find out more information about it here .